Allaman/nvim/README.md

 ## User configuration

-The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc. but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
-Based upon this idea I implemented some further lightweight configuration options that might be useful.
+The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, LazyVim, SpaceVim, etc. but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
+Based upon this idea I implemented some further configuration options that might be useful.

 The default configuration can be found in [./lua/config/defaults](./lua/config/defaults/).